 Nicki said that Fletcher is so in love with his toy.
 His owner can't even hold it very long because Fletcher hogs the ball all the time.
 The dog would only let go of Volley if he's drinking or eating.

 Do you have a dog like Fletcher?
 Experts in a study published on Animal Cognition revealed that dogs could be really attached to their toys, especially for the ones that they can carry around like a puppy or tear like a prey.
 Some dogs can also be obsessed with balls in their mouth because it is comforting.

-Do you wish your pooch would have something similar – a doggy toy that he deeply loves and wouldn’t part with?
-Here are some of the best surviving dog toys that majority of dogs have been found to love and play with the longest.
+Do you wish your pooch would have something similar – a doggy toy that he deeply loves and wouldn't part with?
+Here are some of the best surviving dog toys that the majority of dogs have been found to love and play with the longest.